 The exhibition led me to work with Perspectives Ipswich, a dedicated charity which helps women (and men) during and after pregnancy loss and any other issues related to pregnancy.
 If you are interested in free counselling or free therapeutic arts sessions, please contact Nancy at Perspectives on 07540635236 or via email email@example.com.

-Since the exhibition, I have also been fortunate to get a position of a programme leader/ lead artist at Inside Out Community, a charity dedicated to improving emotional well being and mental health through arts.
-All sessions are free (just a small donation towards materials) and anyone is welcome to join us.
-The latest programme is available here.
+After the Grieving Mother exhibition, I was also fortunate to get a position of a programme leader/ lead artist at Inside Out Community, a charity dedicated to improving emotional well being and mental health through arts.
+I now work here as the Art of wellbeing project manager, so if you have any questions about joining us, get in touch.